dotnet/AspNetCore.Docs/aspnetcore/grpc/diagnostics.md

 The easiest way to use `DiagnosticSource` is to configure a telemetry library such as [Application Insights](/azure/azure-monitor/app/asp-net-core) or [OpenTelemetry](https://github.com/open-telemetry/opentelemetry-dotnet) in your app.
 The library will process information about gRPC calls along-side other app telemetry.

-Tracing can be viewed in a managed service like Application Insights, or you can choose to run your own distributed tracing system.
+Tracing can be viewed in a managed service like Application Insights, or run as your own distributed tracing system.
 OpenTelemetry supports exporting tracing data to [Jaeger](https://www.jaegertracing.io/) and [Zipkin](https://zipkin.io/).

 `DiagnosticSource` can consume tracing events in code using `DiagnosticListener`.
 For information about listening to a diagnostic source with code, see the [DiagnosticSource user's guide](https://github.com/dotnet/corefx/blob/d3942d4671919edb0cca6ddc1840190f524a809d/src/System.Diagnostics.DiagnosticSource/src/DiagnosticSourceUsersGuide.md#consuming-data-with-diagnosticlistener).